 Loading up your wallet for the long haul

 For years, student credit cards earned bad reputations for locking college kids into high-APR, low credit line accounts with few added benefits.
 Discover it® for Students, like many of today’s new-look student cards, offers an experience that more closely matches the kinds of cards for which you’ll qualify after a few solid years of professional work.

 Your initial credit line may feel a little constrained, especially if you’ve been an authorized user on a relative’s or a partner’s account.
 However, you’ll have plenty of room to maximize your rewards by swiping your card and paying down your balance as if you were using a debit card.

-With 1 percent cash back rebate on all purchases, you can start racking up rewards redeemable as statement credits or on Amazon.com.
-Quarterly promotions can boost your rebates to 5 percent on purchases up to the maximum quarterly spend in rotating categories, as long as you sign-up each quarter.
-Shopping online or booking travel plans through Discover’s web portal can earn you even bigger rebates.
+Discover® gives a 1 percent cash back rebate on all purchases; and their quarterly promotions can boost your rebates to 5 percent on purchases up to the maximum quarterly spend in rotating categories, as long as you sign-up each quarter.

 A student card that doesn’t feel like bumper bowling